John Rosbrugh: Ministry

-Revolutionary war
+Revolutionary War

-In 1776, with the outbreak of the American Revolutionary War against the British, the pulpit was one of the main forms of communications of the day, Rev. Rosbrugh stirred his congregation to action against the British and the men of the congregation formed a company of militia and agreed to go to war provided Rev. Rosbrugh would lead them.
+In 1776, with the outbreak of the American Revolutionary War against the British, the pulpit was one of the main forms of communications of the day, Rosbrugh stirred his congregation to action against the British and the men of the congregation formed a company of militia and agreed to go to war provided Rosbrugh would lead them.
 He had expected to accompany them as their chaplain but reluctantly agreed to lead them.
 John Rosbrugh took his place at the head of the company and slinging his musket over his shoulder led the company to join General Washington and the Continental Army in Philadelphia.

-While in Philadelphia, it was determined that Rosbrugh would be better suited to take the position of company Chaplain, which he readily accepted.
+While in Philadelphia, it was determined that Rosbrugh would be better suited to take the position of company chaplain, which he readily accepted.
 Captain John Hays took his place as company commander.
 At that time a chaplain, although not provided a uniform held the rank of major and pay of thirty-three and a half dollars per month.
 Presbyterian ministers, however, were particularly hated by the British and if captured suffered the cruelest treatments.

 On arriving in Philadelphia, Rosbrugh's company joined the rest of the Northampton County militia in camp.
 John Rosbrugh was able to dine with his brother-in-law, John Ralston, a member of the Second Continental Congress.
-The 3rd Battalion was under the command of General Israel Putnam who had orders to cross the Delaware on the 25th of December in support of Washington's surprise attack on Battle of Trenton, but Putnam decided not to cross due to weather conditions so Rosbrugh's battalion remained in Philadelphia.
+The 3rd Battalion was under the command of General Israel Putnam who had orders to cross the Delaware on 25 December in support of Washington's surprise attack on Battle of Trenton, but Putnam decided not to cross due to weather conditions so Rosbrugh's battalion remained in Philadelphia.
 After General Washington crossed back to Pennsylvania with his Hessian prisoners and captured goods, he decided to take Trenton a second time.
 This time, the 3rd Northampton militia was included and arrived in time for the second battle of Trenton, also known as the battle of Assinpink creek.